lightpanda-io/gomcp/README.md

 You can start `gomcp` as a [SSE](https://modelcontextprotocol.io/docs/concepts/transports#server-sent-events-sse).

-By default, the server will listen HTTP connection on `127.0.0.1:8081`
+By default, the server listens to the HTTP connection at `127.0.0.1:8081`.

 ```
 $ ./gomcp sse